-He consulted for the OECD on energy and rural development, for 7 years was a member of the Science and Technical Advisory Panel of the Global Environment Facility (GEF) of the World Bank, wrote policy sections of REN21 Global Status Reports, researched on distributed energy systems with a 2019 report for UNFCCC, was a Fellow of the Institute of Professional Engineers and of the UK Institute of Agricultural Engineers, a Companion of the Royal Society of New Zealand and received the 2010 Outstanding Achievement Award from the NZ Energy Efficiency and Conservation Authority (EECA) of which he was a ministerial Board Member appointee for 3 terms.
-For the IPCC he has led chapter teams covering Energy Supply (2007), Renewable Energy Integration (2011), Transport (2014) and is currently Review Editor for the forthcoming 6th Assessment Report, Mitigation.
+He consulted for the OECD on energy and rural development, for 7 years was a member of the Science and Technical Advisory Panel of the Global Environment Facility (GEF) of the World Bank, wrote policy sections of REN21 Global Status Reports, researched on distributed energy systems including a 2019 report for UNFCCC, was a Fellow of the Institute of Professional Engineers and of the UK Institute of Agricultural Engineers, a Companion of the Royal Society of New Zealand and received the 2010 Outstanding Achievement Award from the NZ Energy Efficiency and Conservation Authority (EECA) of which he was a ministerial Board Member appointee for 3 terms.
+For the IPCC he has led chapter teams covering Energy Supply (2007), Renewable Energy Integration (2011), Transport (2014) and was Review Editor for the 6th Assessment Report, Mitigation.

 He became a Companion of the New Zealand Order of Merit in the King's Birthday Honours list, June 2023.

 Companion New Zealand Order of Merit.
 Companion Royal Society of New Zealand